Shoulder Pain Clarkson Valley, MO

 • Injury prevention so you do not lose your active lifestyle in the future

-Missouri Revised Statute §334.506 requires a prescription to attend physical therapy appointments, so it’s necessary to speak to your Clarkson Valley, MO doctor to see if physical therapy is rights for your shoulder pain.
-Our licensed physical and occupational therapists form a team with your primary care physician to make sure you are getting the care that fits into your overall treatment plan.
+Missouri Revised Statute §334.506 dictates that you need a prescription for physical therapy, so it’s important to speak to your Clarkson Valley, MO primary care physician to see if physical therapy is safe and an effective treatment option for your shoulder pain.
+Our licensed physical and occupational therapists are responsible and work closely with your primary care physician to make sure your treatment plan fits into your overall treatment plan.

 Other services we offer in Clarkson Valley, MO include: